suutari-ai/shuup/doc/services.rst

 From the Services API point of view a `service
 <shoop.core.models.Service>` is something that may conditionally
-`generate some new lines <shoop.core.models.Service.get_lines>` for a basket.
+`generate some new lines <shoop.core.models.Service.get_lines>` for a cart.
 Also various aspects of these services can be customized:

   * `Availability <shoop.core.models.Service.is_available_for>` of the
-    service for certain basket
+    service for certain cart
-  * `Costs <shoop.core.models.Service.get_costs>` of the service for certain basket
+  * `Costs <shoop.core.models.Service.get_costs>` of the service for certain cart
   * `Effective name <shoop.core.models.Service.get_effective_name>` of
-    the service for certain basket
+    the service for certain cart

 Each service should have a `service provider
 <shoop.core.models.ServiceProvider>` and `service choice